-D. Using data and information from the industry, we have ident set the following objectives: ified the primary trends within our industry and A cohesive data set for high profile Log hauling incident data is not available.
+D. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives: A cohesive data set for high profile Log hauling incident data is not available.
 Develop a process that effectively and accurately collects and reports on high profile log hauling incidents.
 Focus will be on select provincial agencies.
-(Add additional rows as required)